Travel Guide Customize Your Trip

 Day 11: Trekking to Muktinath

-This day counts as the hardest day to cross the Thorong La pass.
+This day is the most challenging day to cross the Thorong La pass.
 It takes approximately 4 to 5 hrs to reach the mountain.
 Being there makes you feel like walking on the top of the hill.
 You can see many Buddhist flags and a small board at Thorong Top.
 The trails then go gradually down.
-You must carry a trekking pole to avoid the problem of your knee hurting.
-Finally, after a 3-5 hrs walk would take you to Muktinath side base camp.
+It would help if you carried a trekking pole to avoid hurting your knee.
+Finally, after a 3-5 hrs walk, you would be taken to Muktinath side base camp.
 Visit Muktinath there.
 The actual meaning of Muktinath is the name of the Hindu God.

 Overnight at Lodge.